ircv3/ircv3-specifications/client-tags/persist.md

 In contrast, some extensions involve TAGMSG that have more enduring relevance, in particular, [reactions](./react).
 If a server offers history storage and replay functionality, then it should store and replay these messages.

 The question remains whether storage of TAGMSG should be "opt-in" or "opt-out".
 However, "opt-in" seems more resilient to client implementation issues and is a better fit for the preponderance of client-only tags that have been proposed thus far.
-Accordingly, the persist tag designates TAGMSG for opt-in storage, with the intent that servers will store only those TAGMSG that carry the persist tag.
+Accordingly, the persist tag designates TAGMSG for opt-in storage, with the intent that servers and bouncers will store only those TAGMSG that carry the persist tag.

 ## Architecture